The great exit: central banks line up to dial back emergency stimulus

 It kept rates on hold at a record low 0% and said a first hike is likely in September.

-This outlook has made the crown this year's second best-performing G10 currency .
-The central bank doesn't intervene in bond markets, so the taper debate is not applicable. read more
+This outlook has made the crown this year’s second best-performing G10 currency.
+The central bank doesn’t intervene in bond markets, so the taper debate is not applicable.

 2/ CANADA